 Once you finished installing all the vertical shiplap, it is time to add back crown moldings and baseboards.
 If you have saved your moldings, you can reinstall them.
 I wasn’t a big fan of the previous molding, so I got new baseboard and crown moldings.

-After everything is in place, I did a pass on filling all the nail holes with wood filler or speckle, and cover all the seams with caulk.
 I recommend getting a good quality caulk gun instead of the $3 one from the hardware store.
 It really made a difference on how easy it is to caulk.

 How to paint vertical shiplap walls